tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - irAEs are frequent in patients treated with ICIs (~90% of patients treated with PD-1 blockade and/or CTLA-4 blockade), severe/life threatening (grades 3/4, respectively) irAEs in fewer but still many patients
  - at baseline, patients with arthritis had less cells with features of CD8 T<sub>CM</sub> cells, patients with pneumonitis had more CD4 T<sub>H2</sub> cells, patients with thyroiditis had more CD4 T<sub>H17</sub> cells, so **different populations of T cells are associated with different irAEs, and quantification/characterization of T cell populations before ICI treatment can serve as predictive biomarkers**
 # Single-gene negative binomial regression models for RNA-Seq data with higher-order asymptotic inference
+# Specificity of T-cell alloreactivity
+ - many alloreactive T cells are much more peptide specific than previously thought, few if any recognize only the MHC molecule
+ - alloreactive T cells are polyspecific, able to recognize multiple distinct peptide-MHC complexes (perhaps why there's a high frequency of allorecognition)
 # Successful treatment of arthritis induced by checkpoint inhibitors with tocilizumab: a case series
  - irAEs are inflammatory side effects from ICIs
  - ICI-induced inflammatory arthritis has been reported